 I don't know, as large or larger.

-Some people say it's gonna be larger.
+Some people said it's going to be larger.

 Pro-life people.